10 Big Deal-Breakers to Look Out for When Buying a House

 Rido/Adobe woman hugging man while holding keys with moving boxes in background

-The process of choosing a home is highly personal.
+The process of choosing a home is very personal.
 What might not be a big deal to you could be a deal-breaker for someone else.

-Regardless of how many repairs you’re willing to handle, it's important to know what to expect before you purchase the home.
+Regardless of how many repairs you’re willing to handle, it's important to know what to expect before you purchase the home, and what to look for so that you don't waste a lot of money.

-So look carefully at the home you're considering buying to avoid wasting money on one of the biggest purchases you'll likely ever make.
+So look carefully at the home you're considering buying to avoid wasting money on one of the biggest purchases you'll likely ever make, and avoid homes with any of the red flags included here.